The degree program described herein will be called Bachelor of Science in Pharmacy (BSP).

 Nature of the Field of Study

 The outcomes-based program is at least a four (4)-year degree program with a total of 201 credit units, with 1,415 hours of professional courses.
 The program offers a good mix of general education courses, which have relevant applications in the profession of pharmacy, and professional courses, that will help prepare the graduates in acquiring competencies necessary in the workplace.
 Foundation courses in pharmaceutical chemistry, pharmaceutics and the life sciences will enhance the understanding of pharmaceutical product development and their applications in pharmacy practice.
 It also includes internship programs in the last year of study that involve assigning students to different CHED-accredited affiliation establishments covering a minimum of 1,200 hours.
 The intern/student, during the course of the internship or supervised pharmacy practice experience, will be exposed to a variety of opportunities in practice areas that will prepare them for the different roles expected of them upon graduation.
-The students will also acquire 15 units of institutional courses in religious education and inter-professional education.
+The students will acquire 15 units of institutional courses in religious education and inter-professional education and will also be expected to have finished and successfully defended an undergraduate research (thesis).

 The program aims to produce graduates who can portray the following roles: